 Cash savings products

-If you’re looking to put money into savings accounts, cash ISAs or fixed rate savings bonds it’s easy to DIY using comparison sites and tables.
-Because of the low risk you don’t need to get financial advice and you can buy directly from providers very easily.
+If you’re looking to put money into savings accounts, cash ISAs or fixed rate savings bonds you may feel confident to assess your options using comparison sites and tables.
+Because these products are relatively easy to understand, you may feel that you do not require financial advice and you can buy directly from providers very easily.

 Ask yourself these questions: